SAP-samples/teched2023-DA262/README.md

 ## Requirements

 To complete this workshop, you need access to an SAP Business Technology Platform (SAP BTP) account and the SAP HANA Cloud service.
-You can access SAP HANA Cloud from within the SAP BTP and you can use an account provided for this session or a trial, free tier, or productive version of SAP SAP BTP.
+You can use an account provided for this session or a trial, free tier, or productive version of SAP SAP BTP.

 ## SAP Business Technology Platform (SAP BTP) - 5 minutes
 The SAP BTP brings together data and analytics, artificial intelligence, application development, automation, and integration in one, unified environment.

-Choose a method to access the SAP BTP:
+Choose a method to access the SAP BTP by following Exercise 1 or Exercise 2 below:

-  - [Exercise 1:  A shared SAP BTP subaccount](exercises/sap_btp/ex1) is available for the attendees of this hands-on workshop.
+- [Exercise 1:  Access the SAP BTP Shared Subaccount for DA262](exercises/sap_btp/ex1) is available for the attendees of this hands-on workshop.

-  * [Exercise 2:  Trial, free-tier or productive account](exercises/sap_btp/ex1) can be used if you are not in attendance at the session or if you would prefer to setup or use your own SAP BTP account.
+- [Exercise 2:  Register for a Trial SAP BTP Account](exercises/sap_btp/ex1) can be used if you are not in attendance at the session or if you would prefer to setup and use your own SAP BTP account.

-Then get an overview of the SAP BTP.

 - [Exercise 3 - Overview of the SAP Business Technology Platform](exercises/sap_btp/ex3/)